 Although you can go to the zoo with distinct bus combinations from city, I don’t recommend it.
 It will take around two hours and I don’t see any reason of using it.

-- If you wish to have breakfast with the orangutans, you can go to Ah Meng Restaurant inside the zoo.
+- If you wish to avail breakfast in Singapore zoo with the orangutang, you can go to Ah Meng Restaurant inside the zoo.
 They serve a buffet breakfast till 10 in the morning (Adult S$35 per person, children S$25 per person).
 The animals appear between 9:30 AM to 10:00 AM.
-The orangutans will not dine with you on the same table but, you get a moment to have photos with them.
+The orangutang will not dine with you on the same table but, you get a moment to have photos with them.

 - If you are a fan of KFC, there is one at the entrance.
 They operate from 10:00 AM to 6:30 PM on weekdays and from 9:00 AM to 7:00 PM during weekends and public holidays.